-As a growing company with global operations and sales, PopSockets is committed to addressing these risks as an integral part of our company's operations and culture.
+PopSockets is committed to addressing these risks as an integral part of our company's operations and culture.
 In addition to meeting our legal requirements, we endeavor to incorporate best practices to protect human rights.

-To streamline our public reporting, this disclosure is structured to meet requirements set forth in existing laws including the California Transparency in Supply Chains Act, UK Modern Slavery Act of 2015, and Australia Modern Slavery Act of 2018.
-The disclosure encompasses activities undertaken during our most current fiscal year starting 1/1/2021 and ending 12/31/2021.
+To streamline our public reporting, this disclosure is structured to meet requirements set forth in existing laws including the California Transparency in Supply Chains Act, UK Modern Slavery Act of 2015, Australia Modern Slavery Act of 2018, and Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act.
+The disclosure encompasses activities undertaken during our most current fiscal year starting 1/1/2023 and ending 12/31/2023.